 Too many archers spend massive amounts of time on tuning, when in reality it doesn’t matter.
 Getting a basic tune is important, but beyond that what should you use your time for when it comes to tuning?
 I explain why micro-tuning isn’t that important and why you should spend your time on other things!

 For an overview of the points in the video you can see the breakdown at the bottom of the page.
+You can also read our in depth guide on How To Tune a Recurve Bow.

 The basic tune is surprisingly effective.
 By ‘basic tune’ I mean matching your arrow spine, arrow length and bow weight so that your arrows are properly tuned to your bow.
 If you’ve done a basic setup of your bow for limb alignment, tiller and centreshot and then completed this ‘basic tune’ you’re pretty much there.